ProfBird/CS246-CourseMaterials/Labs/Lab2/Assignment2Instructions.md

 Notes:

 - You will not actually build this software.
 You are just doing this as a way to practice sprint planning using Jira.
 - Normally your team would write a requirements document (a more detailed description of the project than the proposal) and the user stories would be based on the requirements document.
-We are skipping that step in the project planning process.
+We are skipping that step.

 ## Instructions